 Should we use humour?

 Many brands are finding social media success by being funny online.
-This can help to humanise your brand and move away from the idea that B2B brands must be super corporate.
+This can help to humanise your brand and move away from the idea that B2B brands and the B2B marketing pros behind them must be super corporate.

 Be sure, to establish clear guidelines for the use of humour on social media.
 The line is fine between the humour that will please your audience and that which will offend.